case-contract-testing/contract-case/packages/case-plugin-base/temp/case-plugin-base.api.md

 // Warnings were encountered during analysis:
 //
-// src/context/types.ts:314:3 - (ae-forgotten-export) The symbol "CaseExample" needs to be exported by the entry point index.d.ts
+// src/context/types.ts:390:3 - (ae-forgotten-export) The symbol "CaseExample" needs to be exported by the entry point index.d.ts
 // src/mocks/executors.types.ts:24:3 - (ae-forgotten-export) The symbol "VariableValue" needs to be exported by the entry point index.d.ts
-// src/mocks/executors.types.ts:53:3 - (ae-forgotten-export) The symbol "MockOutput" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)